 Pomsky Size and Appearance

-When it comes to getting a pomsky puppy, it is still somewhat of a crapshoot as to what the puppy is going to look like or weigh when it matures.
+When it comes to getting a Pomeranian Husky, it is still somewhat of a crapshoot as to what the puppy is going to look like or weigh when it matures.
 This means that you will need to be flexible if you are choosing this type of dog.

 Purchasing a Pomsky Puppy

 - Is the breeder receptive to each of your questions?
 Do they seem vague or hostile when giving you answers?
-This is one warning sign that they may be running a scam.
+This is subtle warning sign that they may be running a scam.